-- Disconnect the bypass hose from the thermostat housing until coolant comes out of the bypass hose fitting on the thermostat housing. - 2.
-Connect the bypass hose to the thermostat housing. - 3.
+- 1. Loosen the plug on the back of the water pump below the thermostat cover until coolant comes out of the plug fitting. - 2.
+Tighten the plug. - 3.
 Pour coolant into the system until it appears to be full. - 4.
-Make sure that the amount of coolant that goes back into the system is approximately equal to the amount of coolant that came out of the system. - Start the unit on low speed, let it run for a minute, and then shut it off. - 6.
-Check the coolant level and add coolant if necessary. - 7.
-Repeat steps 5 and 6 until the coolant level stabilizes.
+Make sure that the amount of coolant that goes back into the system is approximately equal to the amount of coolant that came out of the system. - 5.
+Start the unit on low speed heat, let it run for two minutes, and then shut it off. - 6.
+Check the coolant level and add coolant if necessary.

+7. Repeat steps 5 and 6 until the coolant level stabilizes.